Karen Andrews: Political career

 In October 2009, Andrews won a Liberal National Party of Queensland ballot for preselection in the federal seat of McPherson, following the retirement of the incumbent MP Margaret May.
-She defeated three other candidates, including Peter Dutton, the incumbent MP for Dickson, who sought to transfer seats after an unfavourable redistribution.
-She subsequently retained the seat for the LNP at the 2010 federal election.
+She defeated three candidates, including Peter Dutton, the incumbent MP for Dickson, who sought to transfer seats after an unfavourable redistribution.
+She retained the seat for the LNP at the 2010 federal election.

 Andrews was a founding co-chair of the Parliamentary Friends of Science in 2012, along with Richard Marles.
 She served as chair of the joint statutory committee on public works from 2013 to 2015 and was also appointed to the speaker's panel in 2014.

 In February 2014, Andrews was reportedly involved in a "heated" verbal altercation with state government minister Jann Stuckey in front of students at a primary school in Elanora, Queensland, after Stucky "objected to a staffer from Ms Andrews' office taking a photograph of her".
 In July 2014, the Gold Coast Bulletin reported that her office had an unusually high employee turnover and that former staffers had accused her of creating a hostile work environment.
 Andrews responded that the high turnover was normal for a parliamentary office.

 Government minister

 In December 2014, Andrews was promoted to parliamentary secretary to the Minister for Industry and Science in the Abbott Ministry.
 Her title was changed to Assistant Minister for Science in September 2015, when Malcolm Turnbull replaced Abbott as prime minister.
 Following a reshuffle in July 2016, she was instead made Assistant Minister for Vocational Education and Skills.

 During the 2018 Liberal leadership spills, Andrews reportedly supported Peter Dutton against Turnbull in the first ballot.
 She voted against holding a second ballot, but subsequently voted for Scott Morrison against Dutton.
-Andrews was then promoted to Minister for Industry, Science and Technology in the newly formed Morrison Government.
+Andrews was then promoted to Minister for Industry, Science and Technology in the newly formed Morrison government.
 She was sworn in on 28 August 2018.

 As science minister, Andrews announced the creation of a Cooperative Research Centre on clean energy and additional funding for artificial intelligence research and the Australian Space Agency.
 According to The Australian, during the initial stages of the COVID-19 pandemic she "became a key player in the government's response as it scrambled to reassure the public about both the contagion itself and the panic-buying that soon began threatening supplies of food, toilet paper and sanitising products".

 Andrews was appointed Minister for Home Affairs in March 2021, following a cabinet reshuffle related to the 2021 Australian Parliament House sexual misconduct allegations.